Spring Budget 2023: Personal Tax

 The government will update the married couple’s allowance and blind person’s allowance by inflation for 2023/24.

 There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000.
 The reduction is £1 for every £2 of income above £100,000.
 So there is no personal allowance where adjusted net income exceeds £125,140.

 The marriage allowance

-The marriage allowance permits certain couples, where neither party pays tax in the tax year at a rate other than the basic rate, to transfer £1,260 of their personal allowance to their spouse or civil partner.
+The marriage allowance permits certain couples, where neither party pays tax in the tax year at a rate other than the basic rate (or intermediate rate in Scotland), to transfer £1,260 of their personal allowance to their spouse or civil partner.

 Tax bands and rates

 The basic rate of tax is 20%.
-In 2022/23 the band of income taxable at this rate is £37,700 so that the threshold at which the 40% band applies is £50,270 for those who are entitled to the full personal allowance.
-The bands of tax are also frozen for the tax years to 2025/26.
+In 2023/24 the band of income taxable at this rate is £37,700 so that the threshold at which the 40% band applies is £50,270 for those who are entitled to the full personal allowance.

 Tax on savings income